MrLYC/go2path/README.md

 # go2path

 Link your project under gopath in all operate systems!
+**you should run command as administrator on Windows.**

 ## feature